-Saint Patrick has become one of the worlds most popular saints and is a complex figure in terms of his history.
-St Patrick is the Patron Saint of Ireland with his feast day is celebrated on March 17th each year, his traditional date of death.
-Even though St Patrick wasn’t Irish his feast day is celebrated all over the world as an Irish cultural event.
+St Patrick is a Patron Saint of Ireland.
+His feast day is celebrated on March 17th, his traditional date of death.
+Even though St Patrick wasn’t Irish, his feast day is celebrated all over the world as an Irish cultural event.

 Who was St Patrick?

 Patrick (Patricius in Latin) was born into a Romano-British family.
 He was the son of Calpurnius, a deacon who was the son of the late Potitus from Bannavem Taburniae.
-The precise location of Bannavem Taburniae in Roman Britain is unknown but believed to be near the western sea.
+The precise location of Bannavem Taburniae in Roman Britain is unknown.
+However, it is believed to be near the western coast of Britain.

-Although he describes himself as a simple country person, a refugee, and unlearned, his use of Latin and the positions of his father, and grandfather, in the clergy would suggest they were a family of a particular social class.
-Patrick himself would have been skilled in public speaking as he was successful in spreading his message of God to the people of Ireland, he believed
+He describes himself as a simple country person, a refugee, and unlearned.
+His use of Latin and his father, and grandfather, being members of the clergy would suggest they were a family of a particular social class.
+Patrick himself would have been skilled in public speaking.
+He was successful in spreading his message about God to the people of Ireland.
+He believed

 When did St Patrick arrive in Ireland?

-Patrick believed his captivity in Ireland was punishment for his lack of faith in God and the Lord was acting in anger but that it was also deserved.
-At this realisation Patrick turned his faith around and dedicated his life to God, a critical moment for the life of St Patrick.
-Tending sheep every day he would frequently pray throughout the day with his faith in God growing stronger and stronger.
+Patrick believed his captivity in Ireland was punishment for his lack of faith in God.
+The Lord was acting in anger and Patrick believed its whats deserved.
+At this realization, Patrick turned his faith around and dedicated his life to God.
+This was a critical moment for the life of St Patrick.
+Tending sheep every day he would frequently pray throughout the day.
+His faith in God grew stronger and stronger.
 He would pray 100 times a day, before dawn, in snow, ice, and rain describing that he never felt worse for it or lazy.

 The escape from Ireland

 One night Patrick heard a voice in his sleep say “You have fasted well.
-Very soon you will return to your native country” and a short time later someone said to him “Look – your ship is ready.”
-This ship was hundreds of miles away at a port he had never been to but after 6 years of captivity in Ireland he escaped and made his way to the port.
+Very soon you will return to your native country.”
+A short time later he was told: “Look – your ship is ready.”
+The ship was hundreds of miles away, in a port he did not know of.
+After 6 years of captivity in Ireland, Patrick escaped and made his way to the port.

-After a few more years travelling Patrick arrived home to his parents who pleaded with him to never leave them again.
+After a few more years traveling Patrick arrived home to his parents who pleaded with him to never leave them again.

 Patrick returns to Ireland